Lumpings of Algebraic Markov Chains arise from Subquotients: Part II: Lumpings from Subquotients of Combinatorial Hopf Algebras

-Recall that we are primarily interested in $\T_{n}:=\frac{1}{n}m\Delta_{n-1,1}$.
-Note that $\Delta_{n-1,1}$ removes the last letter of the word and standardises the result, whilst right-multiplication by $\bullet$ yields the sum of all ways to insert the letter $n$.
+Recall that we are primarily interested in $\frac{1}{n}m\circ\Delta_{n-1,1}$.
+Note that $\Delta_{n-1,1}$ removes the last letter of the word and standardises the result, whilst right-multiplication by $(1)$ yields the sum of all ways to insert the letter $n$.
 Since $\Delta_{n-1,1}(\sigma)$ contains only one term, we see inductively that the rescaling function is $\eta(\sigma)\equiv1$.
-Hence one step of the down-up chain on $\fqsym$, starting at $\sigma\in\sn$, has the following description: \begin{enumerate} \item Remove the last letter of $\sigma$. \item Standardise the remaining word. \item Insert the letter $n$ into this standardised word, in a uniformly chosen position. \end{enumerate} Here are a few steps of a possible trajectory in degree 5:
+Hence one step of the down-up chain on $\fqsym$, starting at $\sigma\in\sn$, has the following description: \begin{enumerate} \item Remove the last letter of $\sigma$. \item Standardise the remaining word. \item Insert the letter $n$ into this standardised word, in a uniformly chosen position. \end{enumerate} The transition matrix of this chain in degree 3 is (all empty entries are 0)